Nathali99/msme_dashboard/README.md

 - `app.py`: the main Streamlit dashboard for local use and Streamlit Community Cloud.
 - `dashboard.py`: same dashboard code under an alternate name.
 - `msme_training_pipeline.py`: trains the models, selects the best one, optionally calibrates it, and saves the final bundle.
-- `sample_input_template.csv`: a simple template showing the input columns expected by the dashboard and pipeline.
 - `notebooks/`: notebook versions of the training and dashboard code.
 - `msme_outputs/msme_model_bundle.joblib`: the saved trained model bundle used by the dashboard.